 Bulking substances — Substances that promote bulkier stools may help control diarrhea by thickening the stools.
 Methylcellulose (a form of fiber) is one type of bulking substance that is commonly used.
 Increasing dietary fiber may also help to bulk stools (table 1).
-(See Patient information: Constipation in adults (Beyond the Basics) for further information on stool bulking).
+(See Patient education: Constipation in adults (Beyond the Basics) for further information on stool bulking).

 Medications that reduce stool frequency — The frequency of stools can be reduced with medications that are usually prescribed for diarrhea, such as loperamide (Imodium) and diphenoxylate-atropine (Lomotil).
 Loperamide can also increase the tone (tightness) of the anal sphincter muscle.
 If you take loperamide, be careful to never exceed the dose on the label unless specifically instructed by your doctor.
 Taking more than the recommended dose has led to serious heart problems in some people.

 Anticholinergic medications — When taken before meals, anticholinergic medications (such as the prescription drug hyoscyamine) can decrease the incontinence that occurs after meals in some people.
 The medications work by reducing contractions in the colon.

 Treatment of impaction — People who have become impacted (when the rectum is full of hard stool) may need to have this stool removed in the office.
 After disimpaction, the person will be given one or more medications to keep the bowels moving on a regular basis.
-(See "Patient information: Constipation in adults (Beyond the Basics)".)
+(See "Patient education: Constipation in adults (Beyond the Basics)".)